If you are an iOS developer using Mattt Thompson’s ‘delightful networking framework’ AFNetworking (and

 NSURLRequestReloadRevalidatingCacheData: existing cache data may be used provided the origin source confirms its validity, otherwise the URL is loaded from the origin source.

-Either the Cache-Control
+Either the Cache-Control header

-or the Expires
+or the Expires header

-taking precedence over the Expires
+taking precedence over the Expires header).

 This is a huge gotcha to watch out for.
 Cache

-can have parameters defined such as max-age
+Control can have parameters defined such as max-age (how

-long to cache before updating response), public / private access, or no-cache
+long to cache before updating response), public / private access, or no-cache (don’t

 cache response).
-Here
+Here is

 a good introduction to HTTP cache headers.

-If you would like to bypass the requirement for a Cache-Control
+If you would like to bypass the requirement for a Cache-Control HTTP

-header and want to define your own rules for writing and reading the NSURLCache
+header and want to define your own rules for writing and reading the NSURLCache given

-an NSURLResponse
+an NSURLResponse object,

-you can subclass NSURLCache
+you can subclass NSURLCache.

-Here is an example that uses a CACHE_EXPIRES
+Here is an example that uses a CACHE_EXPIRES value

 to judge how long to hold on to the cached response before going back to the source: